hunlam97/coding-test-serverless/README.md

-Serverless backend with NestJs, TypeORM and Firebase Admin.
-Up and running at `https://1tyuaqxn8c.execute-api.us-east-1.amazonaws.com/dev/`
+Serverless backend with NestJs, TypeORM, Postgres and Firebase Admin.
+Up and running at `https://1tyuaqxn8c.execute-api.us-east-1.amazonaws.com/dev/`.
+Integrated by frontend staging demo and AWS RDS database.

 Deploy-ready for AWS Lambda.